A1 = 4 levels with Inspire 1 = 96 hours

 Describe and characterize a place to live;

-Compare different places and ways of living;
+Compare places and ways of life;

-Talk about daily habits and shopping habits;
+Talk about habits and daily routines;

 Describe a country and everyday life abroad;